mklusek/hla-allele-archive-demo/README.md

 # (DEMO) HLA Allele Archive
-## Intro
+## Intended use

-This project provides a basic structure for an **HLA Allele Archive**, including essential components to support further development.
-It is designed to serve as a foundation for implementing allele data management features.
+This project offers a starting point for building a structured, database-driven application focused on allele data management.
+It is **intentionally minimal**, meaning certain key components may be missing or incomplete by design.

 ## Technologies
 - *Spring Boot*